Design Tips for Matching Ceramic and Vinyl Floor and Wall Tiles

 So, which camp is right?
 Well, either or both.
-Matching floor and wall tiles is a design choice that should be entirely based on what you like and what you think will look good in your room.
+Matching floor and wall tiles is a design choice that should be entirely based on what you like.
 Here’s what you need to know about floor and wall tiles, along with some great ideas for installing matching tiles on the floors and walls.

 The Difference Between Floor Tile and Wall Tile

 Perhaps you’ve heard rules of thumb like “ceramic tiles are for walls, and porcelain tiles are for floors” or “small tiles go on the wall, large tiles go on the floor.”
 To set the record straight, these old adages are, well, hogwash.
 You can put ceramic or porcelain on the wall or the floor, and both the wall and the floor can be decked out in large or small tile.

 But there are some key differences between wall tile and floor tile.
 Tiles made for flooring are very strong and resist wear and tear.
 PEI rating measures the strength and durability of tile.
 This evaluates a tile’s resistance to wear on a scale of zero to five.
 A zero rating means the tile can only be used on the wall.
 PEI-0 tiles, can’t bear much weight and are generally fairly small and made from ceramic.
 Tiles with ratings one through five are good for the floor.

 When it comes to tiling the walls, you’re not limited to wall tiles.
 Floor tiles can also be used on the walls and, in fact, they often are, for a variety of reasons: